Bobtastisch1/Twitch-Raid/README.md

 # TwitchRaid

-You want to raid on Twitch and don't really know who you should raid.
+You want to raid on Twitch but you're unsure who you should raid?
+No worries!
+Here's a simple program called TwitchRaid that can help you out.

+#Program Overview
-Here is a simple program that checks all your followers on Twitch and gets those that are live in a list.

-From that list, one is randomly chosen and will get the raid.
+TwitchRaid is a program that automatically checks all your followers on Twitch and creates a list of those who are currently live.
+From that list, one lucky streamer will be randomly chosen to receive the raid.

-All with just one button.

 #Setup

-Go to https://dev.twitch.tv/console and create an Application on http://localhost:3000 Save the Client-Id and Client-Secret

-For Loging in you need a oauth Token from Twitch with the right scopse thats the link for it https://id.twitch.tv/oauth2/authorize?response_type=token&client_id={{client-id}}&redirect_uri={{redirect_uri}}&scope=moderator%3Aread%3Afollowers+channel%3Amanage%3Araids replace the client-id with your Client-Id and redirect_uri with the [loca](http://localhost:3000)http://localhost:3000
+Visit https://dev.twitch.tv/console and create a new application.
+Set the application's redirect URI to http://localhost:3000 and make note of the generated Client ID and Client Secret.
+To obtain an OAuth token with the required scopes, use the following link: https://id.twitch.tv/oauth2/authorize?response_type=token&client_id={{client-id}}&redirect_uri={{redirect_uri}}&scope=moderator%3Aread%3Afollowers+channel%3Amanage%3Araids
+Replace {{client-id}} with your Client ID and {{redirect_uri}} with http://localhost:3000.

-Twitch will asked you to Login in the the Account you use for the Raid can be the Bot Account or your Streaming Account.
+When you click the link, Twitch will prompt you to log in with the account you wish to use for raiding (can be either your bot account or streaming account).
+After login, you will receive an Access Token.
+Save this token for later use.
-At the link there will be the Access_Token save.

-#Installing the Programm

-Get it from Github in the zip File copy it somewhere on your Pc after that.
-There should be the Exe File with a Cat Logo on it.
+#Installation
+Download the program from the GitHub repository as a zip file.
+Extract the contents to a preferred location on your computer.
+Inside the extracted folder, you will find an executable file with a cat logo.
+Run the program by executing the file.
-Start the programm it will create the Init.txt file and the Ban.txt file.
+Upon running, the program will create an Init.txt file and a Ban.txt file.
-The Programm will close and you should fill in the Init file your Saveed Client-id etc.
-"
-ClientId:
-ClientSecret:
-YourStreamerName:
-oauth:
-"
+Close the program and open the Init.txt file.
+Fill in the required details in the Init.txt file, including:
+ClientId: Your Twitch Client ID obtained from the Twitch Developer Console.
+ClientSecret: Your Twitch Client Secret obtained from the Twitch Developer Console.
+YourStreamerName: The name of your Twitch streamer account.
+oauth: The Access Token you obtained from the Twitch OAuth link.
+Save the changes made to the Init.txt file.
+That's it!
+You should now have TwitchRaid set up and ready to use.
+Refer to the accompanying readme file on GitHub for further instructions and details.

+Happy raiding on Twitch!